 Dr. Sanjit Bhowmick is a Senior Staff Scientist at Bruker.
 His research interest includes understanding microstructure and mechanical property correlation of advance nanostructured materials using in-situ SEM and TEM nanomechanical techniques.
 He has published more than 80 papers in peer-reviewed journals.

-Kevin Schmalbach, Ph.D., Instrumentation Scientist, Nanoindentation Unit, Bruker
+Kevin Schmalbach, Ph.D., Staff Scientist, Nanoindentation Unit, Bruker

-Kevin earned his PhD in Chemical Engineering from the University of Minnesota in 2022 with his thesis focusing on the study of temperature and strain rate effects in tungsten.
-He then joined the applications group as a postdoctoral scientist at Bruker, where he developed the PI 89 Auto capabilities.
-He has recently moved into an instrumentation scientist role in the research and development group, focusing on hardware and technique development for nanoindentation.
+Kevin earned his PhD in Chemical Engineering from the University of Minnesota in 2022, where his thesis focused on the effects of temperature and strain rate in tungsten.
+He joined Bruker as a postdoctoral scientist in the Applications Group before transitioning to the Research and Development team as an instrumentation scientist.
+In this role, he played a key role in developing the PI 89 Auto capabilities as well as supporting hardware innovation and technique development for nanoindentation.
+He has recently advanced to a staff scientist position within the Applications Group.